celeste1030/leaflet-js/README.md

 * I included popups that provide additional information about the earthquake when a marker is clicked.

-*  Included a legend that provides context for the map data.
+*  Included a legend that provides context for map data.

 3. **Bonus**